alvgaona/alvgaona/README.md

 ### Personal Achievements ✅

 - Contributor at my favorite Machine Learning framework, [@pytorch][pytorch]. :grin:
-- Graduated from School of Engineering at University of Buenos Aires as an EE. 👨🏻‍🎓
+- Graduated from Faculty of Engineering at University of Buenos Aires as an EE. 👨🏻‍🎓
 - Member of the Laboratory of Artificial Intelligence and Robotics at University of San Andrés.

 ### Ongoing work 👨🏻‍🏭